 - Exercise: A plan to put you in motion

-- Medication Counseling: Help with your medication, whether it's pills or insulin
+- Medication Counseling: Help with your medication, whether it's pills

 - Blood Glucose Monitoring: A way to make sure your treatment plan is working

 - Overall Diabetes Management: Helping to learn all about your diabetes

 - Certified Insulin Pump Instruction Center: Personalized, intensive pump training